Heat Pump Rebates for Your Home

 - Because the heat pump system for which the rebate is being sought must be sized to be capable of being the sole source of heat in the home:

 - a customer installing more heat pumps to supplement existing heat pumps is eligible for a partial home heat pump rebate, not a whole home heat pump rebate, if the new heat pumps are sized to meet less than 90% of the heating load.
+If a heat pump project utilizes supplemental electric heat in rooms other than bathrooms, the project is eligible for a whole home rebate only if the supplemental electric heat meets no more than 10% of the home's total heat load and the new heat pump is sized to meet 90% - 120% of the home's total heat load.

 - a heat pump sized for whole home AC but inadequate for whole home heating is eligible for a partial home heat pump rebate but not for a whole home heat pump rebate.